Ariruo/weather-app/README.md

 ### To run this app locally with Node.js, follow these steps:

-1. Install dependencies: Run npm i && npm start in both of the services (backend & frontend).
-2. Obtain an API key: You need to use your own OpenWeatherMap API key, which you can find here https://openweathermap.org/
+1. Obtain an API key: You need to use your own OpenWeatherMap API key, which you can find here [OpenWeatherMap](https://openweathermap.org/)
-3. put the api key in the .backend/index.js
+2. set up the API key: Reference the api key in the ./backend/index.js
+3. Install dependencies: Run ***npm i && npm start*** in both of the services (backend & frontend), and the app should start running in the port:3000

 ### If you prefer to run the app via Docker, make sure you have Docker installed and follow these additional steps:

-1.Set up the API key: In the Dockerfile located in the ./backend folder, set your API key as an environment variable called APPID.
+1. Set up the API key: In the Dockerfile located in the ./backend folder, set your API key as an environment variable called ***APPID***.

-2.Start the app: Go to the root folder and run docker-compose up command.
-This will build images and start the Docker containers, and the app should start running.
+2. Start the app: Go to the root folder and run ***docker-compose up*** command.
+This will build images and start the Docker containers, and the app should start running in the **port:3000**.

-in both of the scenarios the app should be runnin in "localhost:3000"

-### i have saved you the trouble to get this amazing app runnin on aws cloud.
-Here is the documentation for it
+### Here's how i deployed this app on the AWS cloud

-### AWS Documentation: Dockerizing and Deploying this application on ECS

 1. Dockerization
 I first dockerized the app, separating the frontend and backend components into their own Docker images.